theberrigan/s3-deploy/README.md

 ```
 --cache X
 ```
-Use this parameter to specify the `Cache-Control: max-age=X` header, where X is the number of seconds given item will be kept in the cache for.
+Use this parameter to specify the `Cache-Control: max-age=X` header, where X is the number of seconds a given item will be kept in the cache for.
 By default this value is undefined.

 ```
 --etag X